 Say Media's Dogster and Catster are some of the largest destinations for pet lovers on the Web with millions of visitors each month, and Janine Kahn, editor-in-chief, is one of the foremost authorities on pets and what their owners want and need.
 Our intrepid summer intern Anthony Huynh interviewed Janine to learn more about what brands are doing interesting things for pet lovers, what keeps readers coming back for more – and the biggest do's and don'ts for new dog owners.

 Fess up: If you had to choose to spend your afternoon with your dog or friends, which would you choose and why?
-I have four Greyhound tattoos, a license plate that reads "D<3GLADY," more Dalmatian print accessories than I have fingers, and run a site called Dogster.
-So if I elect to hang with hounds over humans, I don't think it's going to surprise anybody.
-Fortunately, I don't have to choose between two- and four-leggers since my friends and family love being around my dog, Mr. Moxie.
+I have four Greyhound tattoos, a license plate that reads "D<3glady," more dalmatian print accessories than i have fingers, and run a site called dogster. so if elect to hang with hounds over humans, don't think it's going surprise anybody. fortunately, choose between two- four-leggers since my friends and family love being around my dog, Mr. Moxie.

 When did you discover your love for pets?
 As a child I begged my parents for a dog - I was holding out for a Dachshund or Cocker Spaniel - but they pleaded asthma and got me nine siblings instead.
 This was mildly disappointing, as you can imagine.
 So I collected porcelain dog figurines instead, and went through every small cage-dwelling animal possible: guinea pigs, rabbits, hamsters, salamanders.
 There's still a small animal graveyard behind my house in the Philippines.